markusmoenig/Eldiron/Readme.md

 * New *Lookout* and *Close In* nodes.
 * *Expression* and *Script* nodes now have a full scripting system behind them.
 * New Systems editor where soon the user can create systems for Combat, Magic, Crafting and so on.
 Systems will allow the implementation of basic mechanics every character can utilize.

-Coming soon:

-* The *System* node will allow to call a behavior tree inside a System, like Combat -> Melee and the behavior tree will handle the combat mechanics.

 ## Installation